 Don’t: Assume Your “Big Book” Is Going To Cut IT

 You likely have some experience with the proverbial business continuity binder.
 It’s about 300 pages and sits on a shelf, gathering dust.
-Much of the information is likely out of date or duplicated, and it only gets picked up when an auditor comes by.
+Much of the information is likely out of date or duplicated.
+It only gets picked up when an auditor comes by.

-However, your business continuity plan needs to be treated like a small child – change it when it needs changing, and never leave it alone for very long.
+However, you need to treat your business continuity plan like a small child.
+Change it when it needs changing, and never leave it alone for very long.
 Given that your customers can find other providers, along with the increasing number of cybersecurity breaches, any downtime can translate to a serious impact on your bottom line.